ahlstromcj/sequencer64/README.md

 # README for Sequencer64 0.96.8 (Native JACK, CLI, tempo, Linux/Windows, play-lists)
 Chris Ahlstrom
-2015-09-10 to 2020-07-30
+2015-09-10 to 2021-02-01

+Sequencer64 is a live MIDI looper with a song-creation layout window.
-Sequencer64 is a reboot of seq24, extending it greatly over the last four years.
+Sequencer64 is a reboot of seq24, extending it greatly over the last six years.
 The heart of seq24 remains intact.
 It is an old friend with a whole lot of added equipment.
 It has an extensive manual and Windows installers: